JulianTanushi/Scala-to-Java-Code-Interpreter/Instructions.md

 ## ⚙️ Configuration

-Before running the application, update the following configurations in `run_agent.cs`:
+Before running the application, update the following configurations in `Program.cs`:

 ### Required Configuration